We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 People who have received a positive test result may also wish to consider seeking medical advice.

-Even though herpes is not currently curable, doctors can prescribe medications to reduce the frequency and severity of the symptoms.
+Currently, herpes is not curable, but doctors can prescribe medications to reduce the frequency and severity of the symptoms.
 This may help lower the chance of the infection spreading to other individuals.

-Below are some frequently asked questions about at-home herpes tests.
+Below are some common questions about at-home herpes tests.

 How common is herpes?